Skip to content

 Each skill is copied into .agents/skills/ and symlinked to where your agent tools expect them.
 See the CLI reference for all source formats.

-After cloning the repo or pulling changes, run install to fetch skills.
-Managed skills are gitignored, so every collaborator needs to run this once.
+After cloning the repo or pulling changes, run install to fetch or refresh managed skills.
+Managed skills are gitignored, so collaborators run this command locally.

 dotagents install

-This always fetches the latest skills.
-There is no separate update step.
+This is also the update path.
+There is no separate update command.

 dotagents manages gitignore automatically.
 Two generated files are kept out of version control:

 Custom skills you create directly in .agents/skills/ are not gitignored.
-They're tracked by git normally, so collaborators get them without running install.
+They are tracked by git normally, so collaborators get them without running install.

 By default, any source is allowed.
 For teams, add a [trust] section to restrict which sources can provide skills.
 Trust is validated before any network operations.